 Among the lush jungles of South India, Lord Shiva the Destroyer disguised himself as a vagrant peasant and confronted a group of sages who were engaging in questionable practices.
-The sages objected and in the argument that ensued, they began to fight Shiva with weapons of ferocious beasts and deadly serpents.
+In the argument that ensued, the sages began to fight Shiva with weapons of ferocious beasts and deadly serpents.
 Eventually, a monstrous dwarf representing the twin vices of ignorance and arrogance was sent to challenge Shiva into battle.

 Price: US$ 11.08 | CAD$ 14.44

 Publisher: Mandala Publishing